YousefED/SyncedStore/docs/docs/intro.md

 - 👨‍👩‍👧‍👦 **Are collaborative**: create multi-user and multi-device experiences without the need to handle complex conflict resolution management yourself.
 - 🚀 **Are fast**: operations are handled locally, and data synchronization with other users and devices happens quietly in the background.
 0 Latency!
 - 🔗 **Work offline**: cloud apps typically don’t work while offline.
-Supporting both data sync and offline used to be difficult, not anymore with Reactive-CRDT.
+Supporting both data sync and offline used to be difficult, not anymore with SyncedStore.

 Perhaps most importantly, it makes it easy to build **decentralized applications**.
 This has a lot of security & privacy benefits compared to always relying on central (expensive) servers to keep track of all our data.